dotnetrdf/docs/src/latest/developer_guide/SPARQL-Extensions.md

 ## Function Libraries

-We support a wide variety of extension functions and aggregates, see [[Function Libraries|DeveloperGuide-SPARQL-Function-Libraries]] for available libraries.
+We support a wide variety of extension functions and aggregates, see [Function Libraries](SPARQL-Function-Libraries.md) for available libraries.

+## Custom Extension Functions

+You can also create your own extension functions.
+See [Extension Functions](SPARQL-Extension-Functions.md) for more details.